Daniel-Chin/Teo-demos-ChatPiano/script.md

 John: "Great.
 I'm in the mood for piano practicing tonight.
 You know my skill level.
 Make a suitable piano cover and teach it to me."

 Teo: "Got it.
-The piano cover is ready: [畫心 piano cover]."
+The piano cover is ready: [huaxin]"

 John: "Yep, that's exactly the Chinese pop song I was thinking about.
 Do you know whether it was a reference to Jupiter or an infringement?"